 In Term 3 you will study your fourth specialist module, Leading and Managing Change, and an optional module.
 You also follow the course content relating to either the Dissertation or Business in Practice route.

 We offer a range of optional modules which reflect the research strength of WBS across the business and management disciplines.
 You undertake one optional module in Term 2 and in Term 3 (if you choose the Dissertation route, your Term 2 optional module must be Research Methodology).
 Please note that module availability may vary and that your first choice may not be guaranteed.
 Please see the drop down link for module descriptions.

 Learn from industry consultant practitioners

 The course offers you the opportunity to meet external industry consultant practitioners who will discuss and practice real life scenarios.
 In previous years these have included IBM, Deloitte, PwC, CSC, Capgemini and PA Consulting.
 You will develop and practice your consulting delivery skills with client companies and experts from consulting specialists.
 In previous years these have included Rolls Royce, BT, Whitbread and specialist Chillimint and ICDP.

 Assessment is a mix of exams, assignments, assessed group project work, and tests.
 Your dissertation or Business in Practice module brings all of your learning together.

 Choice of Dissertation or Business in Practice route:

-If you are considering further academic study (PhD) and you would like the opportunity to research a topic relating to accounting and finance, the 6,000 word dissertation enables you to test and apply the techniques and theories you have gained.
+If you are considering further academic study (PhD) and you would like the opportunity to research a topic relating to consultancy, the 6,000 word dissertation enables you to test and apply the techniques and theories you have gained.
 You will be supervised and supported throughout, and the Term 2 compulsory module Research Methodology helps you prepare.

 In total you will study eight compulsory modules and one optional module, and complete a dissertation and a Research Methodology module.